Linuxfabrik/monitoring-plugins/check-plugins/apache-httpd-logfile/README.md

   --no-match-severity {ok,warn,crit,unknown}
                         State to report when no item matches the filters and nothing is checked.
+Default: ok --no-per-source       Judge a rate by everything that arrived within the window, whatever source the lines name.
+Use this where the log reaches this check through something that rewrites or drops the address of the peer, or where every source is as interesting as the next.
-Default: ok --no-perfdata         Suppress the performance data section from the output.
+  --no-perfdata         Suppress the performance data section from the output.
                         The status message and the exit code are unaffected, so alerting keeps working while trending data is